 The secreation of saliva is introduced into the oral cavity by the three salivary glands.
 The sublingual, submandibular and parotid gland which produce a combination of different mixtures of fluids for the digestive process to take place.
 Saliva produces 1-1.5 liters of fluid daily and contains 95.5% water with the remaining 4.5% being a mixture of ions, glycoproteins, enzymes, growth factors and waste products.
 The chief component in saliva that initiates the breakdown of carbohydrates is called amylase.
-In order to get all the nutrients out of food we must produce enzymes to catalyze the hydrolysisof starch into smaller carbohydrates.
-Food as a whole is to large to be consumed by our cells and because our cells do not have teeth it is consumed by a process called endocytosis.
-Saliva must range between a pH 6.35-6.85which is slightly acidic to be effective in the early stages of digestion and to also maintain a clean environment for the mouth killing off any harmful bacteria.
+In order to get all the nutrients out of food we must produce enzymes to catalyze the hydrolysis of starch into smaller carbohydrates.
+Food as a whole is too large to be consumed by our cells and because our cells do not have teeth it is consumed by a process called endocytosis.
+Saliva must range between a pH 6.35 – 6.85 which is slightly acidic to be effective in the early stages of digestion and to also maintain a clean environment for the mouth killing off any harmful bacteria.

 Once the food leaves the mouth it enters into the next phase of digestion.
 It takes food between 4-8 seconds from the esophagus to enter the stomach.
-The stomach contains hydrochloric acid a pH 1.5-3.5 and takes 6-8 hours for its digestion process.
+The stomach contains hydrochloric acid a pH 1.5 – 3.5 and takes 6-8 hours for its digestion process.
 At this point the acid is breaking apart the structure of food releasing nutrients such as protein, carbohydrates, fats and vitamins.
 The better you chew your food the easier and shorter this process because the stomach must breakdown the food contents into chyme.
 Chyme is a mixture of digested food, enzymes and hydrochloric acid.
-This action is important to how food is consumed within the next phase of digestion through the intestines.
-Weak stomach acid produced by denatured enzymes does not breakdown food effectively and can leave harmful bacteria in our gut possibly passing it along into out intestines where it can be absorbed in our bloodstream.
+This action is important as to how food is consumed within the next phase of digestion through the intestines.
+Weak stomach acid produced by denatured enzymes does not breakdown food effectively and can leave harmful bacteria in our gut.
+This can possibly be passed along into our intestines where it can be absorbed in our bloodstream.

-Drinking water before food consumption prepares a hormone called motilinto be released which extends the stomach wall causing rhythmic contractions in the digestive process helping food to pass through.
+Drinking water before food consumption prepares a hormone called motilin to be released which extends the stomach wall causing rhythmic contractions in the digestive process helping food to pass through.
 Water also prepares the rest of the body for the movement of food through the bloodstream from the extracellular fluid compartment(ECF).
-Without water the blood will become concentrated due to food volume making it harder to move freely through the system.
+Without water the blood will become concentrated from food volume making it harder to move freely through the system.
 Example: try making a smoothie with very little to no fluid and see the consistency.

 Before the stomach can empty its acidic contents into the small intestines it must first be neutralize.
-The pancreas secretes a sodium bicarbonate to neutralize the chyme to a pH 7.1-8.0before it can be released into the small intestines.
+The pancreas secretes a sodium bicarbonate to neutralize the chyme to a pH 7.1 – 8.0 before it can be released into the small intestines.
 This process is very critical because without this phase the contents of the stomach would burn the intestinal walls.
-Once alkalinized the chyme travels through to the jejunum which is a part of the small intestines and majority of the nutrients are absorbed through the intestinal walls and transported into the bloodstream to travel throughout the body.
+Once alkalinized the chyme travels through to the jejunum which is a part of the small intestines and majority of the nutrients are absorbed through the intestinal walls and transported into the bloodstream.
 By the time the chyme finishes traveling through the 21 feet of intestines most of the minerals and nutrients should have been absorbed from the food.
-And whats considered to be waste will enter the colon/ large intestines where the remaining water will be squeezed out and recycled by the body as a conservation of water system before passing out the rectum door.
+Whatever is considered to be waste will enter the large intestines where the remaining water will be squeezed out and recycled by the body as a conservation of water system before passing out the rectum door.

 If too much water leaves through waste i.e. diarrhea it is important to hydrate as soon as possible because many of your nutrients and water has left the building.
 If you are constipated then it is a sign of dehydration because the excess water squeezed out in this process helps the excrements to pass along smoothly through your smooth intestines and is recycled by the body as water conservation.